Experimental realisation of the topological Haldane model: Methods

-{\bf Honeycomb optical lattice.} This polarised Fermi gas is loaded into the optical lattice within $200$\,ms using an $S$-shaped intensity ramp, and the dipole trap is subsequently turned off in $100$\,ms. The lattice potential is given by \cite{Tarruell2012}
+This polarised Fermi gas is loaded into the optical lattice within $200$\,ms using an $S$-shaped intensity ramp, and the dipole trap is subsequently turned off in $100$\,ms. The lattice potential is given by \cite{Tarruell2012}